 The first step of the rehab process is attending a thorough intake assessment with a medical professional.
 After this, a group of addiction experts work together to create a tailored addiction treatment plan, which might include detox, attendance of a day treatment/ PHP, family therapy, CBT, group therapy, AA meetings, and a specific aftercare plan.

 People with a severe substance use disorder might require detox and medication management to help them get sober.
 It’s important to note that detox is by no means a cure for addiction.
 Without therapy, psychoeducation, and case management, you’re highly likely to slip back into old habits sooner or later.
 Addiction is a sign that your brain has developed unhealthy coping mechanisms that don’t serve you, and getting out of these patterns usually requires the assistance of medical professionals.

 Explore Outpatient Treatment Options

-Once you’ve been through inpatient rehab or a PHP, you’re ready to step down to intensive outpatient care.
+Once you’ve been through inpatient rehab or a day treatment/PHP, you’re ready to step down to intensive outpatient care.
 This allows you to start looking for work or attending school, which can provide purpose and meaning in your life.
 People are usually happiest when they feel like they’re making a meaningful contribution to the world and have a goal to work toward.
 An IOP supports these efforts while providing the care necessary to stay sober.

 After an IOP, you step down to general outpatient care and step up the amount of time spent at work, school or volunteering.
 Your counselors can help you navigate any issues or concerns you have while you settle into a healthy routine, and ongoing family support helps you all work as a supportive, healthy unit.